 Lungs

 It may not seem obvious that foods can affect the health of your lungs, but multiple foods have been shown to improve lung function and health.
 Foods high in nitrates are amazing for lung function, because nitrates can optimise your oxygen intake.
+A happy life view can be fueled by a healthy diet that gives you the energy and mood to enjoy your activities.
 Beetroots and beet greens have a high amount of nitrates, so they’re amazing for your lungs.
 Carotenoids have powerful anti-oxidant and anti-inflammatory properties, helping your lungs fight off infection and disease.
 Carotenoids can be found in pumpkins, apricots and squash.
 You should also consider drinking more green tea if you’re concerned about lung health, as there is evidence to suggest green tea can help prevent pulmonary thrombosis.

 Eyes